 Branding: articles that illustrate how libraries develop their visual identity for their services and resources.

 Campaigns: case studies of a marketing campaign and the desired outcomes and objectives sought.

 From the Trenches: articles that show outcomes of a particular marketing initiative or campaign.

 Technology : analysis of particular tools or resources that help them in their marketing efforts.
 They should focus on library marketing, graphic design, public relations, social media promotion, and outreach.
 They should be written in a formal, academic tone.
 They should be unbiased and provide a critical analysis of the specific technology tool with comparisons to other technology tools.

 • Manuscript style should follow the conventions of the American Psychological Association (APA) citation style, 7th Edition

 • Submissions should be 12 point font, Times New Roman, and double-spaced with 1 inch margins on all sides

 • Page number and running head should be placed in the upper right-hand corner of each page

 • The title page should be submitted as a separate document and include each author’s name, affiliation, and e-mail address

-• Submitted manuscripts should begin with a 100-word abstract, with a list of 5 keywords, numbered as page 1
+• Submitted manuscripts should be written in 3rd person, in an academic tone, and begin with a 100-word abstract, with a list of 5 keywords, numbered as page 1

 • One submission per author per call